-The protest started shortly after 5 p.m. at the Bay Area Rapid Transit agency’s Civic Center station with about 50 demonstrators protesting the system’s decision to cut wireless service in its San Francisco stations earlier this month to quell another protest.
+The demonstrations started small at about 5 p.m. in the Bay Area Rapid Transit agency’s Civic Center platform, where two dozen protesters gathered to vent their frustration over BART’s shutting wireless service in its downtown San Francisco stations Aug.
+11 to quell a brewing protest that day.

 The demonstration was the second in seven days in protest of BART’s cutting wireless service on Aug.
 11 in a successful bid to disrupt a protest that day over transit police shooting and killing a transient on July 3.

 The social activist group Anonymous organized the last two demonstrations.